rangarajanpraneeth/ac-telemetry/README.md

 ## About

 ACT supports real time graphing and recording of telemetry data.
 It also has the ability to compare multiple recordings against each other.
-This application enables the user to analyze every aspect of their laps, allowing them to optimize their driving techniques and ultimately achieving faster lap times.
+This enables the user to analyze every aspect of their laps, allowing them to optimize their driving techniques and ultimately achieving faster lap times.

 ## Installation